LibraryHost/CAVPP_PBCoreElementSet/README.md

 Summary
 -------

-This plugin creates an element set for the PBCore standard.
+This plugin creates an element set and an output format for the PBCore standard.

-Creates element set for PBCore , a
- * standard for digitalized documents (see http://pbcore.org).

 [PBCore][1] means "Public Broadcasting Metadata Dictionary".
 It's an xml format dedicated to digital public broadcasting and built on Dublin Core.